-Development Type Proposal Sought Housing, Business · · · · · · · · · · · · · · · · · · · A contribution per additional dwelling or increase in floorspace towards meeting the cost of measures identified by the Borough Council.
+Development Type Proposal Sought Housing, Business (BIDS), Retail, Leisure, Health Within the context of development proposals, wherever landscaping is required or nature conservation interests require protection, and these objectives cannot be appropriately secured through planning conditions, a planning obligation will be sought.
+A contribution per additional dwelling or increase in floorspace towards meeting the cost of measures identified by the Borough Council.
 This may include commuted sums for maintenance over a specified period, to be agreed with the developer.